jxmot/laravel9-learning/XAMPP.md

 Now phpMyAdmin should work as expected.

-The phpMyAdmin config file can be edited directly at `c:/xampp/phpMyAdmin/config.inc.php` if XAMPP was installed to its default location.
+The phpMyAdmin config file can be edited directly at `c:/xampp/phpMyAdmin/config.inc.php` but only if XAMPP was installed to its default location.

 # Folder Junctions